michael-lazar/jetforce/README.md

 that do not match this hostname will be refused by the server, including URLs that use a direct IP address such as "gemini://174.138.124.169".

+IDNs (domain names that contain unicode characters) should be defined using their ASCII punycode representation.
+For example, the domain name *café.mozz.us* should be represented as ``--hostname xn--caf-dma.mozz.us``.

 ### Setting the ``host``

 The server's host should be set to the local socket that you want to